Skip to main content

 #

-Get the desired file path and call the start method on the AudioRecorder, passing in the recordConfig and the path where the file should be stored.
+To start recording to a file, call the start method on the AudioRecorder, passing in the recordConfig you defined and the path where the file should be stored.

 dart